S. J. Hoban: History

 In 1897 he was transferred to Geelong West and in 1900 to the Yarra Street church in Geelong.

 In 1903 he was posted to the Methodist Central Mission in Melbourne, under A. R. Edgar.

 In 1909 he was assigned for five years to the Methodist Church of Lydiard Street, Ballarat, during which time the church debt was cleared and much accomplished in improvements.

+Hoban was a fine singer, and a popular addition to the list of entertainers at a fundraiser for the talented young pianist Cecil Fraser at Her Majesty's Theatre, Ballarat on 1 September 1909.

 He applied for leave of one year to tour the world, which was granted.
 His farewell was well attended and after several gracious speeches he was presented with a purse of gold sovereigns, which would have contributed greatly to his expenses.
 It was revealed that his wife was not able to leave, but he would have a travelling companion in George F. Tippett of the firm of Tippett and Jordan, undertakers.
 On 29 November 1911 they left aboard RMS Orvieto for England via India, Egypt and Palestine.
 Tippett, a 54-year-old married man with a 12-year-old son, died suddenly on 16 January 1912 aboard SS Osterley in the Red Sea.
 (Note: For many years Hoban published an annual tribute to his memory.
 Tippett's son, (Reuben) Harry Tippett, drowned at Torquay two years later, on 24 January 1914.)

 Hoban returned to Sydney in November and was back in Ballarat in time to conduct his church's anniversary service.
 While away, he became convinced against long sermons, and 20 minutes was ample; also that the Methodist "itinerant" principle, where a minister was not permitted to remain in one charge for more than five years, should not be immutable.

 He nevertheless agreed to accept a transfer to the Yarra Street Church, Geelong.

 In 1915 he left for Sydney, where he worked as superintendent of the Central Methodist Mission, Sydney, for six years, then succeeded Dr. Alexander McCallum, who had replaced A. R. Edgar, as Superintendent of the Wesley Central Mission in Melbourne.